Preheat taking too long

 - The bake burner ignites briefly then shuts off repeatedly before reaching the target temperature

-These issues are most commonly caused by a failing oven igniter that has weakened over time and can no longer draw enough current to fully open the gas valve, resulting in insufficient heat output.
+These issues are often linked to a failing oven igniter that has weakened over time and can no longer draw enough current to fully open the gas valve, leading to insufficient heat output.

 - Unplug the oven from the power outlet before starting any repair — never work on a live appliance.